Cleft Lip and Palate

 Other Resources

-American Cleft Palate-Craniofacial Association.
-(2009).
-Parameters for evaluation and treatment of patients with cleft lip/palate or other craniofacial anomalies.
-Chapel Hill, NC: Author.
+American Cleft Palate Craniofacial Association.
+(2018).
+Parameters for evaluation and treatment of patients with cleft lip/palate or other craniofacial differences.

-American Cleft Palate-Craniofacial Association.
-(2016).
+American Cleft Palate Craniofacial Association.
+(2022).
 Standards for cleft palate and craniofacial teams.
-Chapel Hill, NC: Author.

 Anderson, K. L., & Matkin, N. D. (1991, Winter).
 Relationship of degree of long-term hearing loss to psychosocial impact and educational needs.
 Educational Audiology Association Newsletter, 8, 17–18.